 We have also found that people who do it themselves often run into problems:

 Example 1: Change of address

 Once you have gone through the application process and interview (if required) there are at least several weeks of waiting for your NI number to arrive in the post.
 In this time, many people who have just arrived in the UK change their address often because of a new job or change in living arrangements.
-Unfortunately this often leads to lost numbers, more calls, wating and then the retrival process.
+Unfortunately this often leads to lost numbers, more calls, waiting and then the retrival process.
+In the meantime you continue to pay emergency tax.
 All this can be easily avoided.